What are the 4 Stages and Symptoms of Cirrhosis

 Stage 4 is considered the last stage.

-What the liver is going through: By the time this happens, scar tissue of fibrous bands have zig zagged all through the portal vein system.
+What the liver is going through: By the time this happens, scar tissue has zig zagged all through the portal vein system.
 Even the healthier portions of the liver cannot compensate very well any more.
 The spleen, gall bladder, and gastrointestinal tract are all feeling the impact.
 Your liver has passed it’s pain onto the rest of your body.
 You may hear the term decompensation.

 What you are going through: This is where it begins to fall apart for you.
 You many have mental confusion, brain fog, or hepatitic encephalopathy, yellowing of the eyes and skin called jaundice, reverse sleep pattern, swelling from fluid build-up called ascites, portal hypertension creating varices, and other symptoms.

-End Stage Liver Disease deserves it’s own blog.
-And it shall have one eventually.
-We know what it means.
+End Stage Liver Disease – We know what it means.
 The liver is no longer able to carry out the functions that you need to keep going.
 You are going through a very hard time mentally, physically, and emotionally.
 I had that label the minute I was diagnosed with Hepatitis C.

 End Stage does not have to mean the end of your life.
 Saying those words to you is the whole purpose of why I blog.
 At one time, liver fibrosis reversal was not considered possible.
 At one time they thought the earth was flat.

-Let’s hang in there together as best friends.
-I am out to prove that there is life with Stage 4 Cirrhosis.
-You can’t get rid of me that easy.
+We’re in there together as best friends.
 Stick with me.
 Practice lifestyle and diet changes.
 We’re going to figure this thing out together. xoxo Karen:)

 pics via nlm.nih.gov, livedesignonline.com, weightlossdetective.com